manticoresoftware/manticoresearch/docs/api_reference/additional_functionality.rst

 indexes to update must be specified explicitly.
 The list of indexes can include distributed index names.
 Updates on distributed indexes will be pushed to all agents.

-The updates only work with ``docinfo=extern`` storage strategy.
-They are very fast because they're working fully in RAM, but they can also be made persistent: updates are saved on disk on clean ``searchd`` shutdown initiated by SIGTERM signal.
-With additional restrictions, updates are also possible on MVA attributes; refer to :ref:`mva_updates_pool <mva_updates_pool>` directive for details.

 Usage example: